-Administrators have noted that there is a deficit in teacher knowledge of foundational literacy skills.
-Consequently, there is also a deficit in collecting, understanding, and analyzing student literacy data.
-To compound the problem, students are coming to kindergarten without awareness of environmental print or phonological awareness and teachers lack the knowledge of how to fill the already existing gap.
+Administrators and teachers have noted that there is a deficit in knowledge of foundational literacy skills.
+Consequently, there is also a need to enhance the collecting, understanding, and analyzing of student literacy data.
+To compound the problem, students often arrive to kindergarten without awareness of environmental print or phonological awareness and teachers lack the knowledge of how to fill the already existing gap.

 A significant percentage of HCPA's population are also English language learners.
 Additionally, students who do not qualify for ELL support often come from homes in which a language other than English is the predominant language.
-Consequently, students' academic language skills in English often suffer, particularly because research states that it takes language learners approximately 7 to 12 years to gain these skills (Cummins, 1986).
+Consequently, students' academic language skills in English are less than proficient, particularly because research states that it takes language learners approximately 7 to 12 years to gain these skills (Cummins, 1986).

 Anecdotal feedback from HCPA's teachers is that it is often difficult for students to confidently express their thoughts verbally and in writing.
-This may be embedded in the culture of our predominantly Hmong students who say they are often raised by their parents with the belief that "silence is a form of respect".
-This may also be a result of ELL students who are not yet confident in their use of the English language and as a result do not actively use language in class.
-These notions pose a cultural clash since current American educational standards require that students take initiative to pose and elaborate on topics from class texts.
+This may have cultural roots - Many of HCPA's Hmong students state that they are raised by their families with the belief that "silence is a form of respect."
+Additionally, students' language expression may also be a result of confidence, as students do not feel secure in their use of the English language and as a result do not actively use language in class.
+These notions are in conflict with our current American educational standards in that they require students to take initiative to pose and elaborate on topics from class texts.
 In order to build proficient readers and writers who take advantage of opportunities to express ideas, teachers must be adept at knowing how to integrate opportunities in their literacy instruction that scaffold students to confidently express ideas.
 HCPA teachers have expressed needing additional support in knowing how to integrate this skill into literacy instruction.